UNEadvancedweb/tutorial-2015mongodb/README.md

 }
 ```

 ### Saving users

 Once you can serialise Users, you can save them.
+I've added methods `UserService.insert` and `UserService.update` to
+help with this.

+### Migrating the rest to MongoDB

+Now you need to modify the `UserService` to use the database.
 I recommend starting with changing the `UserService.registerUser`
 method -- change it to save the user in the database.
 Then try it, and using `mongo` at the command line, check that
 the user really turned up in the database